How to Calculate Gross Profit Using LIFO

 Under LIFO, the most recently acquired inventory items are assumed to be the first sold.

-This affects the calculation of gross profit in a few ways:
+This impacts gross profit calculations in different ways:

-• Ending Inventory Valuation: The ending inventory valuation under LIFO represents the cost of the oldest inventory items still in stock, as the most recent ones have already been assumed to be sold.
-Rising prices result in a lower valuation of ending inventory compared to FIFO.
-This lower valuation can lead to lower taxable income since the higher COGS reduces the gross profit.
+• Ending Inventory Valuation: In LIFO, the ending inventory valuation reflects the cost of the oldest inventory items still in stock, because the most recent ones have already been assumed to be sold.
+Inversion of prices creates lower valuation of ending inventory compared to FIFO.
+This also results in lower taxable income because COGS increases and gross profit decreases.

 Key Points to Consider Before Calculating Gross Profit Using LIFO